There are many different species of aquatic turtles that can be kept as pets or as a hobby, and choosing the right one

 There are four species of Painted Turtles in the United States: The Eastern Painted Turtle, the Midland Painted Turtle, the Western Painted Turtle, and the Southern Painted Turtle.
 They're popular among turtle keepers because they're hardy, easy to care for, pretty, and usually have very pleasant, tame personalities.

 Southern Painted Turtles are one of the smallest of the aquatic turtles commonly kept in the United States.
-Males (boys) usually grow to 4 or 5 inches, and females (girls) usually grow to 6 or 7 inches.
-That alone makes them a good choice for people who have limited space, because larger turtles need more space than smaller ones do.
+Males (boys) usually grow to 4 or 5 inches (10 to 13 cm), and females (girls) usually grow to 6 or 7 inches (15 to 18 cm).
+Their small size makes them a good choice for people who have limited space, because larger turtles need more space than smaller ones do.

 I also like Southern Painted turtles because they have very friendly, almost funny personalities.
 They recognize their keepers and seem happy to see them when they walk in the room.
 They're also very attractive.
 I recommend them as an excellent choice for beginners or any turtle hobbyist.

-The Common Musk Turtle is the smallest aquatic turtle in North America, rarely growing more than 5 inches in length.
-They spend a lot of time underwater and prefer a deep tank (10 inches to 2 feet of water) with plenty of things to explore, but they don't need nearly as big a tank as some other turtle species.
-An adult Common Musk Turtle could get by with a 30-gallon tank (with extra-good filtration) if that's the best you can afford, and would be very happy in a 50- or 75-gallon tank.
+The Common Musk Turtle is the smallest aquatic turtle in North America, rarely growing more than 5 (13 cm) inches in length.
+They spend a lot of time underwater and prefer a deep tank with plenty of things to explore, but they don't need nearly as big a tank as some other turtle species.
+An adult Common Musk Turtle would be very happy in a 50 to 75-gallon (189 to 284-liter) tank provided it has very good water filtration.

 "Stinkpots" get their name from their ability to emit a bad-smelling liquid from glands on the underside of their carapaces (upper shells), kind of like a skunk does.
 They only do this when they think their lives are in danger.
 They probably don't like the smell, either!
 But they're not always stinky (at least, no more than any other turtles), so if nothing scares them, they won't stink up your house.